 The success of the Fringe relies on this city and its residents, and we're committed to finding ways for even more Edinburgh people to engage with and enjoy the arts.
 No matter who you are or where you come from, everyone is welcome.

 The Fringe Days Out scheme, launched in 2017, provides Edinburgh-based charities and community groups with free Fringe ticket vouchers and bus passes, so that their whole festival experience is free.

-Over the last three years, over 9,000 people from across Edinburgh have visited the festival through Fringe Days Out, a significant proportion of whom had never experienced the Fringe before.
+Since then, over 9,000 people from across Edinburgh have visited the festival through Fringe Days Out, a significant proportion of whom had never experienced the Fringe before.

 By providing people with Fringe ticket vouchers, we empower them to explore the full Fringe programme, inviting them to see any show.
 By providing bus passes, we make it simpler for people to travel into town, removing the potential barrier of transport costs.

 While the core of Fringe Days Out is to provide Fringe vouchers and travel tickets, we also use the scheme to support creative projects, artist-led workshops and other activities, increasing equal access to cultural experiences.